CubiCasa/cubicasa-android-sdk-example-project/README.md

 Enabling the Safe mode will disable the Depth API and Too close -warning.

-To check if the device is Depth API supported, check the value of `depthApiSupported: Boolean` after receiving code `1` from `getStatus(code: Int, description: String)`.
+To check if the device is Depth API supported, check the value of `depthApiSupported: Boolean` after receiving code `1` from `onStatus(code: Int, description: String)`.
 Save this value to, for example, SharedPreferences.
 And then use the saved value to determine if the Safe mode setting should be visible to the user or not.